Cuban medical internationalism: Other countries

 Since 1990, Cuba has provided long-term care for 24,000 victims of the Chernobyl disaster, "offering treatment for hair loss, skin disorders, cancer, leukemia, and other illnesses attributed to radioactivity", free of charge.

 Cuba has also sent notable missions to Bolivia (particularly after the 2005 election of Evo Morales) and South Africa, the latter in particular after a post-apartheid brain drain of white doctors.
-Since 1995, a co-operation agreement with South Africa has seen hundreds of Cuban doctors practice in South Africa, while South Africa sends medical students to Cuba to study.
+Since 1996, a co-operation agreement with South Africa has seen hundreds of Cuban doctors practice in South Africa, while South Africa sends medical students to Cuba to study.
 In 2012, the two governments signed another deal, increasing numbers on both sides.
-Under the deal, South African could send 1,000 students to Cuba for training which, South Africa believed, will help train the doctors it desperately needs for the implementation of its National Health Insurance Scheme.
+Under the deal, South Africa could send 1,000 students to Cuba for training, which South Africa believed would help train the doctors it desperately needs for the implementation of its National Health Insurance Scheme.
 After the 1999 violence in East Timor, the country of a million people was left with only 35 physicians and 75% of its population displaced.
 The number later increased to 79 physicians by 2004, and Cuba sent an additional 182 physicians and technicians.

 "From 1963 to 2004, Cuba was involved in the creation of nine medical faculties in Yemen, Guyana, Ethiopia, Guinea-Bissau, Uganda, Ghana, Gambia, Equatorial Guinea, and Haiti."

 In 2023 Cuba sent 171 doctors to aid Italian hospitals in the poor region of Calabria, which are severely understaffed.

 Salaries

 Cuba's overseas medical missions are intended to provide services at low cost to the host country.
-"Patients are not charged for services, and the recipient countries are expected to cover only the cost of collective housing, air fare, and limited food and supplies not exceeding $200 a month.
+"Patients are not charged for services, and the recipient countries are expected to cover only the cost of collective housing, airfare, and limited food and supplies not exceeding $200 a month.
 While Cuban doctors are abroad, they continue to receive their salaries as well as a stipend in the foreign currency".
 In 2008, the pay for Cuban doctors abroad was $183 per month, whereas the pay for doctors working domestically was $23 per month.

 However, during the COVID-19 pandemic there was concern in South Africa about the relatively high salaries to be paid for Cuban medical assistance even as many South African doctors and nurses remained unemployed.

-Escuela Latinoamericana de Medicina
+Latin American School of Medicine

 In response to Hurricane Mitch in 1998, Cuba set up the Escuela Latinoamericana de Medicina (abbreviated as ELAM, and in English the Latin American School of Medicine) outside Havana, converted from a former naval base.
 It accepts around 1500 students per year.
 ELAM forms part of a range of medical education and training initiatives; "Cubans, with the help of Venezuela, are currently educating more doctors, about 70,000 in all, than all the medical schools in the United States, which typically have somewhere between 64,000 to 68,000 students enrolled in their programs".
 ELAM selects students from a working-class background who would not be able to afford university otherwise.